jonathanGB/link-alert-backend/README.md

 # link-alert-backend
-Backend that finds sources of links given by the "link-alert" chrome extension
+Backend that finds sources of links given by the <a href="https://github.com/jonathanGB/link-alert"> link-alert </a> chrome extension
+\nDone as a project for qhacks